knowledge-kitchen

 If you have good discipline, maybe you can do well by just reading those… but maybe not.
 Maybe other students will tell you what you missed… but maybe not.
 People who come to class tend to do better.

-It is generally considered from impolite to rude to ask a professor what you missed after you skip class, unless your absence has a very good justification (see below).
+It is generally considered from impolite to rude to ask a instructor what you missed after you skip class, unless your absence has a very good justification (see below).

 I am suffering a serious medical emergency.
 Should I come to class?